strets123/frictionless-pres/PITCHME.md

 ---
 #### Imaginary Brief

-Research how styles of railway poster have changed over time
+* Research how styles of railway posters from the National Railway Museum collection have changed over time

 ---
 #### Tasks